 - Requirements: Interns must have completed at least one year of Physical Therapy related studies or training

 - Accommodation: Shared volunteer apartments

 Students and recent graduates looking to gain experience in the field of physical therapy can intern abroad with Projects Abroad on a placement in Cambodia.
 A physical therapy internship in Cambodia will give you a greater understanding of how professional physical therapists work in a developing country and provide you with the opportunity to help needy patients and improve their quality of life.

 To participate in this internship, you must have completed at least one year of related studies or training by the time you join the project.

 Interning Abroad on a Physical Therapy Placement in Cambodia

 We offer a variety of placements for students with different experience levels.
 If you have studied for at least a year, you will have the opportunity to work at a center that cares for babies and children who have a variety of physical or mental disabilities.
-The center is home to orphans, abandoned babies, and children from the city and other provinces, and the children here are vulnerable and require constant care.
+The center accommodates from the city and other provinces, most of whom are vulnerable and require constant care.
 It is important that you have a positive attitude and a willingness to help disabled children.